Wedding photography that captures real emotion and radiates ‘you’? QUADRUPLE CHECK

 I wasn’t one of those girls who always knew what she wanted to do.
 I used to tell people I was going to be a pilot, just to watch the surprise blossom on their faces (I was the quietest girl in class and people were yet to realise I was soft on the outside but strong on the inside.)

 And so, lacking anything else that particularly compelled me, I followed a typically academic path to university, graduated in business studies and then fell into marketing.
-The next ten years passed by in a monotonous blur of career ladder climbing and the kind of accomplishments that left me feeling empty inside, and then, one day, disaster struck.
+The next ten years passed by in a monotonous blur of career ladder climbing and the kind of accomplishments that I was proud of to start with but soon left me feeling empty inside, and then, one day, disaster struck.
 My job was made redundant.
 It was, to this day, the very best thing that could have happened.